cudoventures/cudos-docs/docs/governance/tokenomics.md

 If a validator fails to sign 90%  of blocks within a 19200-block interval (i.e. 17280 blocks), then it is jailed and the following occurs:

 1. It becomes not-bonded and begins unbonding
 2. It stops signing and proposing blocks
 3. It stops earning block rewards
 4. Its stake gets slashed by 0.01%

-The validator must unjail itself as quickly as possible after an enforced 10-minute waiting period.
+The validator must unjail itself as quickly as possible after an ***enforced 10-minute waiting period***.

 #### Double signing event